husarion/static_docs_deprecated/src/core2/tutorials/howtostart/following-object-using-your-smartphone.md

 catkin_make
 ```

-Now we will create find.launch file.
-Type in console:
+Now you will create find.launch file.
+Type in the following in the console:

 ```
 cd ~/Desktop
 touch find.launch
 ```

-Modify "find.launch" that previously has been created on the desktop
+Modify "find.launch" which was previously created on the desktop

 ```
 <launch>